Public Transport in Christchurch

 We, backpackers, try to avoid using taxis as much as possible, as they are not the most cost-effective method of transport.
 However, their convenience and the fact that you can find taxis operating 24 hours a day sometimes trumps the cost of them.

 For more information on Christchurch’s taxi services, check out Christchurch Cab Fare: Taxi Prices in Christchurch.

 That’s right, there’s a tram in Christchurch.
 Although, this is meant to be a means of sightseeing more than public transport.
+You can even have a meal on the tram at night.
 If you really want to transport yourself around the city centre in style then the tram would be the way to do so.

 The Christchurch tram takes passengers on a small one-way loop of the city centre stopping at 17 different places.
 You can hop on at any stop.
 Trams operate every 15-20 minutes.

 Check these articles to see what fun places you could take this transport to!

 Make good choices!
 Getting some classic New Zealand fish and chips and [...]